The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Toronto, ON, CA

-Ana Andreazza practices in Toronto, Canada.
+Ana Andreazza practices practicing medicine in Toronto, Canada.
 Ms. Andreazza is rated as an Elite expert by MediFind in the treatment of Bipolar Disorder (BPD).
-Her top areas of expertise are Bipolar Disorder (BPD), Dementia, Schizophrenia, Alzheimer's Disease, and Lung Transplant.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Bipolar Disorder (BPD), Dementia, Alzheimer's Disease, Schizophrenia, and Lung Transplant.

 Learn about our expert tiers